RadeonOpenCompute/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

 |

 ================================
-AMD (ROCm) Release Notes v3.6
+AMD ROCm™ Release Notes v3.6.0
 ================================
 July, 2020

 This page describes the features, fixed issues, and information about downloading and installing the ROCm software.
-It also covers known issues and deprecated features in the ROCm v3.5 release.
+It also covers known issues in the ROCm v3.6.0 release.

--  ` Download AMD ROCm v3.5 Release Notes PDF <https://github.com/RadeonOpenCompute/ROCm>`__
+-  ` Download AMD ROCm v3.6 Release Notes PDF <https://github.com/RadeonOpenCompute/ROCm>`__

 -  `Supported Operating Systems and Documentation